justjohnd/workflow/Log.md

 **5/26/22** Thursday
 - Practice presentation
-- Study Bootstrap navbar (mainly flex properties)
+- Study Bootstrap navbar
+- Create Bootstrap navbar from scratch
+- Study flex proprties, flex-wrap, grow, shrink, basis; Study text white-space

+**5/27/22** Friday
-- Create Tailwind navbar to look like bootstrap
+- Create Bootstrap-like navbar in Tailwind CSS
+- Study svgs.
+What are they?
+How are they used?
+How are they embedded as background images or directly in html via the <svg> tag